Ighareeb/Backend-Development-fCC/mongoDB-mongoose/README.md

 ### Perform New Updates on a Document Using model.findOneAndUpdate()

 Mongoose has a dedicated updating method: Model.findOneAndUpdate().
 It is similar to the previous update method, but it does not send back the updated document, only a 'status' message.
 It is also bound to the low-level mongo driver, so it does not trigger mongoose middleware.

 Note: You should return the updated document.
 To do that, you need to pass the options document { new: true } as the 3rd argument to findOneAndUpdate().
 By default, these methods return the unmodified object.

+### Delete One Document Using model.findByIdAndRemove or findOneAndRemove()

+findByIdAndRemove and findOneAndRemove are like the previous update methods.
+They pass the removed document to the db.
+As usual, use the function argument personId as the search key.